hdevillers/go-fannot-documentation/docs/source/usage/run_fannot.rst

 .. important::

-    Before copying these generated annotation in the final annotation files (see :ref:`Copy annotation in sequence files <Copy annotation in sequence files>`), we highly recommand an inspection of the tabulated file to check possible issues or to evaluate if matching parameters have to be refined.
+    Before copying these generated annotation in the final annotation files (see :ref:`Copy annotation in sequence files <Copy annotation in sequence files>`), we highly recommend an inspection of the tabulated file to check possible issues or to evaluate if matching parameters have to be refined.
 It is also possible to edit manually specific annotations if required.